HISHAN03/NeetCode/README.md

 ## Neet_code
 # introduction
--this is a clone of neetcode
+-this is a clone of leetcode
 -stay connected..

 ``` siiiii```